logicalclocks/hopsworks/docs/compute/python.md

 ###Install by name and version

-Enter the name and optionally the desired version to install.
+Enter the name and, optionally, the desired version to install.

 <p align="center">
   <figure>